 Florida Guardianship may be needed for a variety of reasons: (i) an elderly person becomes incapacitated and can no longer manage their property or be by themselves; (ii) a minor child loses their parents or inherits property valued at more than $15,000; or (iii) a disabled child turns 18 years old and the parent can no longer make legal or healthcare decisions for the disabled child.
-Guardianships require the use of an attorney and the David Di Pietro & Associates can help in the following ways:
+Guardianships require the use of an attorney and the Di Pietro Partners, LLP can help in the following ways:

 - Preparing the Petitions to Determine Incapacity and to Appoint a Guardian, and attending those hearings with the potential guardian